Intraspexion graduates from Enron emails to corporate data

 On January 24, 2017, the USPTO issued U.S. Patent No. 9,552,548 for “Using Classified Text and Deep Learning Algorithms to Identify Risk and Provide Early Warning.”
-The sole inventor is Nelson E. Brestoff, Intraspexion’s founder and CEO, who assigned the patent to Intraspexion.
+The sole inventor is Intraspexion's founder and CEO Nick Brestoff, who assigned the patent to Intraspexion.
 All 20 claims were allowed.
-Intraspexion’s patent counsel was Obi Iloputaife, an attorney with Cotman IP Law Group, PLC, which is headed by one of Intraspexion’s co-founders, Dan Cotman.
+Intraspexion’s patent counsel was Obi Iloputaife, an attorney with Cotman IP Law Group, PLC, which is headed by one of Intraspexion’s co-founders, patent attorney Dan Cotman.

 On November 7 & 8, 2016, Intraspexion’s founder and CEO Nick Brestoff gave his first public talks about Intraspexion at the AI World Conference & Expo in San Francisco.